GSA-TTS/identity-dev-docs/_pages/security-events.md

 * **events**
   An object containing an event, keyed by event type.
 The keys and values depend on the event types, see [Supported Outgoing Events](#supported-outgoing-events) for event types and their payloads.

+* **exp** (integer)
+  Time at which the JWT expires (12 hours after it was issued), an integer timestamp representing the number of seconds since the Unix Epoch.

 ### Response
 Login.gov will interpret any response other than a 200-level status as a failure, and will ignore any response body.
 Failure requests may be retried.